 Lou Adler, CEO and Founder at the Adler Group

 Sending candidates to the hiring manager, none of whom stick.
-You then continue to send in more candidates in the hopes that your luck will finally yield some results.
+You then continue to send in more candidates from your ATS in the hopes that your luck will finally yield some results.
 Early in my career, this was a common experience.
 However, I quickly learned that by defining the job as a series of performance objectives and getting the hiring manager to agree they should meet anyone who could do this work, I could get a 3X productivity boost.

 More importantly, this opened up the pool to some great diverse and high potential candidates.
 To validate this approach, I reviewed the target list of high-valued candidates (15-20 at most) with the hiring manager to obtain agreement I was on the right track.
 I did this within a few days of taking the assignment.
 This saved tremendous amounts of time.
 Just as importantly, I told the hiring manager that these were mostly passive candidates, and I’d need their help to recruit them.
 As a minimum, this consisted of having an exploratory call with the person if I could get the prospect semi-interested.
 Whenever I didn’t obtain this agreement, I needed to present too many candidates to make one hire.
 That’s why I will never take a search without this commitment to review the target list and conduct the exploratory call.